ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 The {@link module:table/tablecaption~TableCaption} plugin adds support for table captions.
 These work very much like image captions &mdash; the caption informs the reader about the content of the table.
 Using captions is also beneficial from the accessability point of view as they would be read by screen readers.

-Click on table caption in the demo to edit it or use the table toolbar to toggle the caption on and off.
+Click on the table caption in the demo to edit it or use the table toolbar to toggle the caption on and off.

 {@snippet features/table-caption}